 The great thing about Sevilla is that every street leads somewhere.
 If you’re staying in a city-centre based hotel, you can pretty much come out of it and go anywhere.
 If you head to the Old Seville Centre, or near where the La Adriatica building is, you’ve set yourself up in a good place to head in pretty much any direction.
 Even if you arrive in the evening, a sunset tour can give you an instant glimpse at how beautiful the city is.

-If you like a little more organisation about your wandering, or if you have more time to dedicate to it, there are loads of tour options of the city.
+If you like a little more organisation about your wandering, there are loads of tour options of the city.
 Something to try if you have a full day is the City Tour Hop-On Hop-Off tickets.
 The great thing about these types of tickets is that it’s done at your own pace.
 It starts from £18.88 per person, so you want to save this one for a full day.

 Or, for a fitter way to see the sights, try out one of the city’s bike tours.
-They offer lots of options when it comes to how long you want to spend, including 2.5 hour tours and 3 hour tours, meaning they also offer price options.
+They offer lots of options when it comes to how long you want to spend, including 2.5 hour tours and 3 hour tours.
+They also offer price options.
 If the idea of the bike tour sounds good, but not quite at your exercise level, they also offer electric bike tours.
 For even more options for a city tour, you can try Segway tours,

 Climb to the top of Torro Del Oro (The Gold Tower)